Aleksandar Vučić: Early life and education

 Vučić was born on 5 March 1970 in Belgrade to Anđelko Vučić and Angelina Milovanov.
 He has a younger brother, Andrej.

 His paternal ancestors came from Čipuljić, near Bugojno, in Central Bosnia.
 They were expelled by the Croatian fascists (Ustaše) during World War II and settled near Belgrade, where his father was born.
 According to Vučić, his paternal grandfather Anđelko and tens of other close relatives were killed by the Ustaše.
 His mother was born in Bečej in Vojvodina.
 Both of his parents were economics graduates.
 His father worked as an economist, and his mother as a journalist.

 Vučić was raised in the Blokovi neighborhood of New Belgrade, where he attended the Branko Radičević Elementary School, and later a gymnasium in Zemun.
 He graduated from the University of Belgrade Faculty of Law in 1994.

 He learned English in Brighton, England, and worked as a merchant in London for more than a year.
 After returning to Yugoslavia, he worked as a journalist in Pale, SR Bosnia and Herzegovina.
 There, he interviewed politician Radovan Karadžić and once played chess with general Ratko Mladić.
 As a youngster, Vučić was a fan of Red Star Belgrade, often attending their matches, including the one played between Dinamo Zagreb and Red Star on 13 May 1990, which turned into a huge riot.
 The homes of his relatives were destroyed in the Bosnian War.

 Political career

-Vučić joined the Serbian Radical Party (SRS) in 1993, a far right party whose core ideology is based on Serbian nationalism and the goal of creating a Greater Serbia, and was elected to the National Assembly following the 1993 parliamentary election.
-Two years later, Vučić became secretary-general of the SRS.
-He was one of the SRS's volunteers who visited the army that kept Sarajevo under the siege.
+Vučić joined the Serbian Radical Party (SRS) in 1993, a far-right party whose core ideology is based on Serbian nationalism and the goal of creating a Greater Serbia, and was elected to the National Assembly following the 1993 parliamentary election.
+During the Bosnian War, Vučić visited Army of Republika Srpska positions during the siege of Sarajevo.
+Photographs and video footage from the period have been the subject of controversy, including recordings from the Pale area showing him carrying what critics identify as a rifle; Vučić has disputed these interpretations, at one point claiming the object was an umbrella and later a camera tripod, or that the photos and videos have been AI manipulated.
+Since 2025, he has also faced allegations linking him to the Sarajevo Safari, involving claims that foreign visitors paid to shoot at civilians during the siege.
+Vučić has denied any involvement.

 After his party won the local elections in Zemun in 1996, he became the director of Pinki Hall, which was his first employment.